TeoZakeru/VSD_SquadronMini_Internship/Digital_Lock/README.md

 The Secure Saiyan provides a modern, secure method of entry, integrating technology to improve traditional locking mechanisms.
 The primary components include a 4x4 matrix keypad for user input, a VSD Squadron Mini for processing and verification, a servo motor to operate the door handle and an LCD screen to display the Status.
 When a user enters their passcode on the keypad, the VSD Squadron Mini validates the code against stored authorized code.
 If the passcode is correct, the VSD Squadron Mini triggers the servo motor to rotate the door handle, while the LCD displays UNLOCKED, thereby unlocking the door, else the LCD displays LOCKED, with the servo motor untriggered.
 This combination of electronic and mechanical elements ensures reliability and user-friendliness.

+### Working
+The '*' key works as an Enter Key.
+Whenever we press it, it considers the characters entered earlier as the password and sends it for authentication. if we enter the correct password, it Unlocks else it stays Locked.
+After unlocking, if you want to lock it again, press the RESET button on the microcontroller.

 ## Components required
 - VSD Squadron Mini
 - 4x4 Matrix Keypad